Header Image - disscussion-1602001751.jpg

 What is Breast Screening or OBSP?

-• For women over the age of 50 who have never had breast cancer
+• For women 40 years of age and over who have never had breast cancer

 • You do not require a Doctor's order